Homeomorphisms between compact subsets of real numbers: Tame sets in

+Now assume that $\mathcal C_X$ contains at least two intervals.
+Using Lemma \ref{le8}, compare \cite[Remark 8]{bkp}, create a copy $X_1$ of $X$ such that each interval in $\mathcal C_{X_1}$ has the left endpoint free.
+Then create a copy $X_2$ of $X$ such that among intervals in $\mathcal C_{X_2}$ there are an interval with the left endpoint free and an interval with the right endpoint free.
+Clearly, $X_1$ and $X_2$ witness that $X$ is not a $t$-set. \end{proof}

-As noted in \cite[pp. 8-9]{bkp}, the Cantor set and an $M$-Cantorval are t$\mathbb R$-sets.
+As noted in \cite[pp. 8--9]{bkp}, the Cantor set and an $M$-Cantorval are $ t $-sets.
 A common feature of these sets is that they can be distinguished by properties of countable ordered spaces.
-Let's describe these properties in a little more detail than in \cite{bkp}.
-A set $\mathbb C \subset \mathbb R$ is a copy of the Cantor set whenever it is compact, dense-in-itself and has a base which consists of closed-open sets. \begin{pro}A non-empty compact set $X\subseteq \mathbb R$ is a copy of the Cantor set, if and only if $\mathcal G_X=\mathcal Q_X$ interlaces $\mathcal Q_X$.\end{pro} \begin{proof} Since $X\not=\emptyset$, then $\mathcal G_X$ has at least two points.
-But $\mathcal G_X$ interlaces $\mathcal G_X$, hence we get that $\mathcal G_X$ is infinite, and also that there are no isolated points in $X$.
-Since $\mathcal I_X=\emptyset$, then $X$ is nowhere dense in $\mathbb R$, so $X$ is a copy of the Cantor set.
+Let us describe these properties in a little more detail than in \cite{bkp}.
+A set $\mathbb C \subset \mathbb R$ is a \textit{copy of the Cantor set} whenever it is compact, dense-in-itself and has a base which consists of closed-open sets, compare \cite[6.2.A.(c)]{enge}. \begin{pro} Let $X\subseteq \mathbb R$ be a nonempty compact set. $X$ is a copy of the Cantor set if and only if $\mathcal G_X=\mathcal Q_X$ interlaces $\mathcal Q_X$. \end{pro} \begin{proof} If $X\not=\emptyset$, then $\mathcal G_X$ has at least two points.
+Assuming that $\mathcal G_X=\mathcal Q_X$ interlaces $\mathcal G_X$, we get that $\mathcal G_X$ is infinite, and also that there are no isolated points in $X$.
+Since $\mathcal I_X=\emptyset$, then $X$ is compact, nowhere dense in $\mathbb R$ and has no isolated point, so $X\not=\emptyset$ is a copy of the Cantor set.

-Conversely, only an isolated point in X or a non-trivial interval contained in X can destroy the fact that $\mathcal G_X$ interlaces $\mathcal G_X$. \end{proof}